-The barbers we talked to say using either a traditional straight razor or a shavette offers benefits over other methods of shaving.
-For instance, straight razors and shavettes give you complete control over a blade, while safety razors offer only partial control and cartridge razors offer none at all.
-“With a straight razor, you can really adjust your angle, so you can get a little more aggressive” or go light, Ruscetta says.
-Straight razors are also really great for shaping beards, he adds, because “you can really see [and control] where you’re cutting.”
-However, it does take some time and patience to master the technique.
-If you’re thinking about trying it yourself, you should heed master barber Julien Howard, who suggests this classic barber-school training tip before putting the blade to your actual face: Inflate a balloon, cover it with shaving cream, and “shave” it off with the razor.
+When you think of straight-razor shaving, your mind may conjure up an image of an old-timey barber giving a hot-towel shave, sharpening his solid metal blade on a leather strop.
+This romantic vision might even make you curious about using a straight razor at home.
+But the barbers we’ve talked to say that shaving with a straight razor has plenty of practical benefits too.
+For instance, straight razors give you complete control over a blade, while safety razors offer only partial control, and cartridge razors offer none at all.
+Master barber Angelo Ruscetta says that with a straight razor you can adjust the angle of the blade way more than with any other kind of razor to get a more aggressive shave or to go really light.
+Straight razors are also great for shaping and edging beards, he adds, because “you can see and control exactly where you’re cutting.”
+However, it does take time and patience to master the technique.
+So if you’re thinking about trying it yourself, you should heed the advice of master barber Julien Howard, who suggests this classic barber-school training exercise before putting the blade to your actual face: Inflate a balloon, cover it with shaving cream, and “shave” the cream off with the razor.
 “If you pop the balloon, you’re probably going to cut yourself,” he says.
-To find the best straight razors and shavettes, we talked to Howard, Ruscetta, and seven other barbers.
-Read on for their picks — which are heavy on shavettes, because those are the tools they told us they use every day, but include a few traditional straight razors, too.
+That’s your signal to keep practicing until no more balloons are harmed.

 Best overall shavette straight razor